updated on 26 August 2020

-Chris is in the first year of the solicitor apprenticeship programme at Mayer Brown International LLP.
+Chris is in the second year of the solicitor apprenticeship programme at Mayer Brown International LLP.

 Why did you decide to do an apprenticeship?

 I had previously considered a career in law and this apprenticeship was a good compromise between work and education.
 At the time that I began applying, I had been out of education for a year and didn’t feel that I wanted to go back into an environment that was entirely focused on academia, or that a traditional university experience was the right option for me.
 An apprenticeship seemed like a good opportunity to get a degree, work and make a positive and tangible difference.

 What is a typical day at work like?

 One of the big positives of undertaking the solicitor apprenticeship at Mayer Brown is that we change seats every six months.
 As a result, the work is very varied and it’s difficult to describe a typical day.
 I currently work in the pensions team and undertake a wide variety of different tasks.
 I conduct a lot of legal research, looking through legislation and documents to try and find the answers to questions and/or problems posed by clients.
 A lot of my work also involves drafting emails and other correspondence, as well as producing articles and updates that are distributed to clients and other interested parties.
 I also try to take an active role within the life of the firm; I am currently sitting on the firm’s Charity Partners and NextGen committees, and getting involved with pro bono and corporate social responsibility work.

 How have you found juggling work with your study days?